yonsei-sslab/XBA/README.md

 $ pip install -r requirements.txt
 ```

 After activating the python virtual environment, you should be able to run any commands or scripts presented below.
 Note that XBA uses a few deprecated TF1 APIs that does support the eager execution of TF2.
-While we are still investigating a good candiate for deep learning library for XBA, the issue will be resolved in the future.
+While we are still investigating a good candidate for the deep learning library of XBA, the issue will be resolved in the future.

 ### Dataset
 For XBA to learn useful embeddings, software composing our training dataset must have (i) multi-platform support and (ii) platform-specific code blocks.
 We chose open-source software from the top Github repositories that are widely used and satisfy the criteria.
 Selected software covers a broad range of software disciplines; *SQLite3* (database), *OpenSSL* (network), *cURL* (file transfer), *Httpd* (webserver), *libcrypto* (crypto library), *glibc* (standard library).
 We used IDA Pro to extract the graph representations of each binary and stored them in the `data` directory.